josehu07/josehu07.github.io/_posts/2020-05-31-distributed-transactions.md

 To provide ACID distributed transactions, a distributed system must solve the following two questions at the same time:

-- *Concurrency control*: how to prevent data race and coordinate among concurrent transactions?
+1. **Concurrency control**: how to prevent data race and coordinate among concurrent transactions?
-- *Atomic commit*: how to ensure all-or-none commit (Atomic requirement in "ACID")?
+2. **Atomic commit**: how to ensure all-or-none commit (Atomic requirement in "ACID")?

-### Pessimistic/Optimistic Concurrency Control
+## 1. Pessimistic/Optimistic Concurrency Control

 Concurrency control typically take two different forms - pessimistic/optimistic.